dhis2/dhis2-docs/developer/web-api/new-tracker.md

 The importer support both flat and nested payloads.
 The main difference is how the client requires their data to be structured.

 **Flat**
-The flat-structured payload is straightforward.
+:   The flat-structured payload is straightforward.
 It can contain collections for each of the core tracker objects we have.
 This works seamlessly with existing data, which already have UIDs assigned.
 However, for new data, the client will have to provide new UIDs for any references between objects.
 For example, if you import a new tracked entity with a new enrollment, the tracked entity requires the client to provide a UID so that the enrollment can be linked to that UID.

 **Nested**
-Nested payloads are the most commonly used structure.
+:   Nested payloads are the most commonly used structure.
 Here, tracker objects are embedded within their parent object; For example, an enrollment within a tracked entity.
 The advantage of this structure is that the client does not need to provide UIDs for these connections since they will be given this connection during the import process since they are nested together.

+> **NOTE**
-> ***Note***
+>
 > While nested payloads might prove simpler for clients to deal with, the payload will always be flattened before the import.
 This means that for large imports, providing a flat structured payload will provide both more control and lower overhead for the import process itself.

 Examples for the **FLAT** and the **NESTED** versions of the payload are listed below.
 Both cases use the same data.